tanimislam/howdy/docs/source/plex-core/plex_core_api.rst

 Core API
 ================================================

-This document describes the lower level Plex emailing API, upon which all the command line and GUI tools are based.
+This document describes the lower level Plex core API, upon which all the command line and GUI tools are based.
 It lives in ``plexstuff.plexcore``.

 plexstuff.plexcore module
 --------------------------